-The Directors did not declare a dividend during the financial year ended 31 December 2011.
+The Directors did not declare a dividend during the financial year ended 31 December 2012.

-Management monitors capital through the gearing ratio (net debt/total capital).
+Management monitor capital through the gearing ratio (net debt/total capital).
 Management aim to ensure that the Group's gearing ratio does not exceed 45%.
-The Group has breached one of its banking covenants during the year ended 31 December 2011, being an Event of Default triggered by variances greater than 15% of Actual Earnings Before Interest and Taxes (EBIT) as compared to Budgeted EBIT.
-The bank has agreed not to take action at this point in time.
+The bank has agreed not to take action at this point in time although the Group has breached its banking covenants during the year ended 31 December 2012, being an Event of Default triggered by variances greater than 15% of Actual Loss Before Interest and Taxes (LBIT) as compared to Budgeted LBIT and the non-compliance of the interest cover covenant in view of the Loss Before Interest and Taxes incurred.